 Before setting up a BI connection, please be aware of the data privacy and security considerations.

-Sending data to Superset
+Sending data to your external reporting tool

-- In agileBase, open the view you wish to report on.
+- In Agilebase, open the view you wish to report on.
 Ensure it has all the necessary fields and calculations in it which you want to report on.
 If not, add them before continuing.

 - Click the charting icon to view the chart setup interface

 - At the bottom of the screen, tick ‘send data to a shareable dashboard’.
 As this makes data available outside of Agilebase, you will be asked to confirm you will treat the data in a way which maintains privacy and security before enabling the feature.

 Within a few seconds, the data will then be visible to your external application.

 It’s easy for developers to make changes to views in Agilebase, for example adding / removing fields, changing calculations or just renaming a view.

 However, when the BI connection is active, bear in mind that certain changes could break it.
 The reason is that once data is set up to transfer to a separate system, the other system typically expects it to remain in the same format.

 That means that if you rename the view or move it, or rename/delete fields and calculations, you may afterwards need to check your charts in Superset / Power BI, to see if they need re-creating.